My appearance is deceiving. I look smaller than I am, and younger.

 On the bus, when I sit down in the senior citizen seats, I sometimes get side-eye from the kind of older woman who likes to enforce the rules.
 Today one of those people, after several glares at me and a huff of breath, got up and offered her seat to another, nearby, standing woman of about my age, who was clinging to a grab bar.

-“No thank you, I would fall down,” said the standing woman politely and the disapprover sat down again, not looking at me.
-You see, the standing woman had white hair, which is appropriate for our age.
+“No thank you, I would fall down,” said the standing woman politely, and the disapprover sat down again, not looking at me.
+The standing woman had white hair, which is appropriate for our age.

 I did fall on the bus once, and hit a metal crossbar with my face.
 I was lucky I didn’t break my cheekbone, though I did have a bruise for a while.